aws-samples/amazon-ecs-dotnet-app-graviton/README.md

 ### Expand Cloud9 Storage

-In order to accommodate dependencies, the underlying drive has already been expanded and you only need to increase the partition size.
+In order to accommodate dependencies, the underlying drive has already been expanded, and you only need to increase the partition size.
 So on the terminal window run following 2 commands:

 ```
 sudo growpart /dev/xvda 1